 What should I avoid while using rilonacept (Arcalyst)?

-Do not receive a "live" vaccine while you are being treated with rilonacept.
-The live vaccine may not work as well during this time, and may not fully protect you from disease.
+Do not receive a "live" vaccine while using rilonacept.
+The vaccine may not work as well during this time, and may not fully protect you from disease.
 Avoid coming into contact with anyone who has recently received a live vaccine.
 There is a chance that the virus could be passed on to you.
-Make sure you are current on all vaccines before you start treatment with rilonacept.

 What other drugs will affect rilonacept (Arcalyst)?